IBM-Hackathon/cognitive-apis/docs/getting-started.md

 ## Subscribe APIs

-After you've created an application you can subscribe it to the Cognitive APIs.
-To do so select `API Products` from the Developer Portal's main menu.
-Then select `gcloud-services` from the list of API products.
+After you've created an application you can subscribe it to the [Cognitive APIs](https://cognitive-apis-g-cloud-dev.developer.eu.apiconnect.ibmcloud.com/node/115).
+To do so, select `API Products` from the Developer Portal's main menu.
+Then select `gcloud-services 1.0.1` from the list of API products.

 Finally subscribe to the `IBM Hackathon 2016 - Hamurg` plan by clicking the 'Subscribe' button and selecting your application in the upcoming popup dialog.